Darwin Guyot: Geography and geomorphology

 Darwin Guyot lies between Hawaii and the Marshall Islands, within the submerged Mid-Pacific Mountains.
 Agassiz Guyot and Allison Guyot lie to its east-southeast.
-These underwater mountains as well as abovewater atolls concentrate in the Western Pacific Ocean.
+These underwater mountains as well as above-water atolls concentrate in the Western Pacific Ocean.
 Darwin Guyot may be part of a hotspot trail.

 It lies at a depth of 1285 m-1266 m and has an elongated, northwest-southeast trending shape; an older survey had indicated a more rounded shape.
 The summit features an elevated rim which is probably a former fringing reef surrounding an internal lagoon like a bucket; this resembles the structure of present-day atolls and it is the first guyot in the Pacific Ocean that was discovered to have this atoll-like structure.
 This 18 m deep depression may be a volcanic crater but the more likely explanation is that the rim was formed by living organisms.
 The whole summit plateau covers an area of 5 × 8 km and the total volume of the seamount is about 2287 km3.

 Dredging has yielded no volcanic material, but chert, limestones (in the form of grainstone, packstone and wackestone) encrusted with ferromanganese as well as living animals were pulled up.
 The seafloor underneath the guyot lies at a depth of 5250 m and has an age of 157 million years.